FabienFerrero/SUniCA/Examples/atcommand_LoRaP2P.md

 <h1>P2P LoRa Modulation (CCS) </h1>

+1. Configure LoRa P2P

-1. In order to set-up the LoRa P2P configuration, a simple meta-command is available.
+In order to set-up the LoRa P2P configuration, a simple meta-command is available.
 It will configure a LoRa with SF12 at 868MHz

 ```
 $startLoRa